 I can't tell you why.
 Something about it calls to some of us, like a funeral dirge that has us walking merrily into this bloody sunlight.
 If I had any sense, I'd be back below, but I can't.
 I have to see what lies beyond the next hill and canyon.Desolate and forbidding, much of the Surface consist of cold, rock-strewn deserts, broken up by jagged mountains and monolithic glaciers.
 Rare patches of wild colors bloom across the wasteland as blight-eating flora and alien geometry, like rents and bruises on a savaged corpse.
-The skies are usually bleary brownish-grey, cloaked in a constant swirl of dust, ash and poison.
-Even on clear days, the color of rust dominates the sky.
-It changes during the charged storms, with plasma arcing across the heavens and paints it an angry purple, streaked with incandescent lights.
+The skies are usually bleary brownish-grey, cloaked in a constant swirl of dust, ash, and poison.
+Even on clear days, the sky is the color of rust.
+It changes during the charged storms, with lightning arcing across the heavens and paints it with a vivid multitude of hues, streaked with incandescent fury.
 These are most frequent during the Season of Storms, when the entire Surface is doused in cosmic gloom.
-The Surface is a land of extremes.
+The Surface is a place of extremes.
 Cracked arid plains stretch to the horizon, vast mountains that claw at the clouds, and broken rifts in the earth all mark the land.
-Across the Surface, the impact of meteorites and other celestial visitors dent mountains and riddle the landscape with craters vast enough to hold cities.
+Everywhere, the impact of meteorites and other celestial visitors dent mountains and riddle the landscape with craters vast enough to hold cities.
 To the far south and north, ice dominates the landscape in endless vistas sculpted by howling, angry winds.

-Regions of the SurfaceReveal
+Regions of the Surface

 Flora and Fauna

-BlightA quiet, invisible venom that causes horrible mutation or wretched death, Blight is one of the most pervasive and insidious hazards of the Surface, and one of the least understood, despite its presence across almost all parts of the Surface, with entire continents shrouded in terrible storms laced with Blight.
-Travelers carry lead amulets to ward themselves from the venom, but superstition has made for a poor shield.
+BlightA quiet, invisible venom that causes horrible mutation or wretched death, Blight is one of the most pervasive and insidious hazards of the Surface.
+It is also one of the least understood, despite its presence across almost all parts of the Surface, with entire continents shrouded in terrible storms laced with Blight.
+Travelers carry lead amulets to ward themselves from the venom, but superstition makes a poor shield.
 Mutations and blight-sickness are common fates for unprepared surface-explorers.
 Read More About Blight

 Most of the Surface is hidden from human eyes by zones of lethal radiation.
-Only the most determined - and prepared - have ventured beyond the the veil of the Shrouded Lands.
+Only the most determined - and prepared - have ventured beyond the veil of the Shrouded Lands.
 Out of all the lands of the Surface, humanity has only seen a fraction.